-Day 2.
-Explore the origins of the palazzo on the Palatine Hill.
+Day 2: Explore the origins of the palazzo on the Palatine Hill.
 Visit the Domus Augusti, the House of Augustus, which forms part of the vast Palace of Domitian.
 The present appearance of the Capitol, first centre of ancient Rome, was designed by Michelangelo, and the surrounding palazzi are museums with outstanding ancient sculpture.
 Nearby Palazzo Venezia is a medieval house that was converted to a papal palace; it contains an art collection.
-By contrast, Galleria Doria Pamphilj is Rome's largest noble palace; the picture collection includes paintings by Caravaggio, Titian and Velázquez.
+By contrast, Palazzo Doria Pamphilj is Rome's largest noble palace; the picture collection includes paintings by Caravaggio, Titian and Velázquez.

-Day 3.
-Palazzo Corsini is a late-Baroque palace which houses a gallery of antiquities, while the delightful Villa La Farnesina (opposite) has frescoes by Raphael in the Loggia of Cupid and Psyche.
+Day 3: Palazzo Corsini is a late-Baroque palace which houses a gallery of antiquities, while the delightful Villa La Farnesina has frescoes by Raphael in the Loggia of Cupid and Psyche.
 Next, discover Palazzo Spada, which accommodates a large art collection and the famous trompe-l'oeil gallery by Borromini.

-Day 4.
-The Villa Ludovisi houses Caravaggio's early ceiling painting Jupiter, Neptune and Pluto.
-The Camerino of the Casino here was often a place for debates among Cardinal del Monte's most learned acquaintances, including Galileo Galilei.
-Further up the Pincian Hill is the 16th-century Villa Medici, the seat of the French Academy.
+Day 4: Perched on the Pincian Hill is the 16thcentury Villa Medici, the seat of the French Academy.
 Return to the vicinity of the hotel; Palazzo Barberini is Rome's National Gallery, with paintings by most of the Italian Old Masters.
 In the evening there is a private visit to the Vatican Palace.
 With Michelangelo's ceiling fresco, his Last Judgement and the quattrocento wall frescoes in the Sistine Chapel, together with Raphael's frescoes in the Stanze, this is the most precious assemblage of painting in the western world.

-Day 5.
-Palazzo Colonna is an agglomeration of the building and decoration of many centuries, and has a collection that includes works by Bronzino, Titian, Veronese and Guercino.
+Day 5: Palazzo Colonna is an agglomeration of the building and decoration of many centuries, and has a collection that includes works by Bronzino, Titian, Veronese and Guercino.
 The 17th-century Great Hall is surely one of the most magnificent secular rooms in Europe.
-Continue to the Palazzo della Cancelleria, begun in 1485 by Cardinal Raffaele Riario, a masterpiece of Early Renaissance secular architecture and has frescoes by Vasari of the life of Pope Paul III.
+Continue to the magnificent Palazzo Pamphilj, the Brazilian embassy overlooking Piazza Navona, followed by Palazzo della Cancelleria, begun in 1485 by Cardinal Raffaele Riario.
+The latter is a masterpiece of Early Renaissance secular architecture and has frescoes by Vasari of the life of Pope Paul III.